Batch Change with Database Group

 1. Make sure you have Docker installed, and if you don’t have important existing Bytebase data locally, you can start over from scratch by rm -rf ~/.bytebase/data.

-2. Deployment configure is a Community Plan feature and Database group is an Enterprise Plan feature, you need to have a valid license to enable it.
+2. Environment is a Community Plan feature and Database group is an Pro Plan feature, you need to have a valid license to enable it.
 You can request a trial license key from here.

 Procedure

-Step 1 - Start Bytebase and prepare the databases
+Step 1 - Start Bytebase and prepare the environments

 To demonstrate the batch change, we need to prepare some databases first.